Overview

 Experiential Learning

-Get hands-on experience outside of the classroom through:
+Get hands-on experience outside of classroom through:

-- Join the Jerusalem-Athens Honors program
+- Joining the Jerusalem-Athens Honors program

-- Gordon College Student Association
+- Participating in the Gordon College Student Association

 - Interning in the Vining Rare Book Collection at the Gordon College Archives

-- Studying abroad in the Balkans; Orvieto, Italy; Oxford, England; the American College at Thessaloniki and more
+- Studying abroad in the Balkans; Orvieto, Italy; Oxford, England; the American College at Thessaloniki; and more

-- Summer internship at Plimoth-Patuxet Museums
+- Taking on a summer internship at Plimoth-Patuxet Museums

 Apply to Gordon